FsmPro/Bluetooth-Earphones-Example/README.md

 # Bluetooth-Earphones-Example

-This is the repository for FsmPro design files and code files.
+Please find the design files and code files for the Bluetooth example.